bbauska/JS-svg/README.md

 }
 </pre>

 We have a couple more steps to go.
-We haven't actually *applied* the clipPath to anything yet, so if we were to run our sketch at this point, we'd just see a fairly cluttered overlap of circles.
+We haven't actually <i>applied</i> the clipPath to anything yet, so if we were to run our sketch at this point, we'd just see a fairly cluttered overlap of circles.
 We'll fix this by applying the clipPath to the circle group rather than the circles